getsentry/self-hosted/README.md

 ## Minimum Hardware Requirements:

- * You need at least 3GB RAM
+ * You need at least 2400MB RAM

 ## Setup

 To get started with all the defaults, simply clone the repo and run `./install.sh` in your local check-out.

-There may need to be modifications to the included `docker-compose.yml` file to accommodate your needs or your environment (such as adding GitHub credentials).
-If you want to perform these, do them before you run the install script.
+There may need to be modifications to the included example config files (`sentry/config.example.yml` and `sentry/sentry.conf.example.py`) to accommodate your needs or your environment (such as adding GitHub credentials).
+If you want to perform these, do them before you run the install script and copy them without the `.example` extensions in the name (such as `sentry/sentry.conf.py`) before running the `install.sh` script.

 The recommended way to customize your configuration is using the files below, in that order: